thiagomsantanna/thiagomsantanna/README.md

 - 🔭 I’m currently working in Salesoft as QA - Trainee.
 - 🌱 I’m currently learning more on JavaScript and Ruby.
 - 💬 Ask me about everything, i absoluting will drop any task im working on to try to help.
-- 📫 How to reach me: Just send me a console.log("Salve, meu principe") in any of my social media dm's
+- 📫 How to reach me: Just send me a "Salve, meu principe" in any of my social media dm's

  <br>